 HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION

-Among other things, Assembly Bill 1826 will create an education tax credit for the purpose of instructional materials for non-public home-based education programs.
-While this tax credit will be valued at 100% of the instructional purposes, the amount of credit cannot exceed $75 in any taxable year.
-Under AB 1826 if the allowable tax credit exceeds the taxes due then the taxpayer can carry the amount of the credit not used froward for not more than five years.
+As it was originally written, Assembly Bill 1826 would have created an education tax credit for the purpose of instructional materials for non-public home-based education programs.
+While this tax credit was to be valued at 100% of the instructional purposes, the amount of credit would not have been allowed to exceed $75 in any taxable year.
+Unfortunately, AB 1826 was amended and the tax credit for home-based educational programs was removed.

-While this tax credit is small, it is a start in the right direction.
+While this tax credit offered in the original bill was small, it would have been a start in the right direction.

 If you support the idea of a tax credit for the instructional materials that you purchase as a homeschooler you can contact your state assemblyman and either thank him for his support (see sponsor list above) or urge him to support the bill.